sonic-net/SONiC/doc/fpmsyncd/hld_fpmsyncd-NTT.md

 https://github.com/sonic-net/sonic-utilities/blob/master/doc/Command-Reference.md needs be updated with the corresponding CLI change.
 -->

+The output of 'show ip route' and 'show ipv6 route' will remain unchanged - the CLI code will resolve the NextHop Group ID referenced in the `ROUTE_TABLE` to display the next hops for the routes.

-TODO: update based on CONFIG_DB enhancement.
+TODO: update config/show CLI inline with CONFIG_DB enhancement. (including CLI/YANG model Enhancements)

 #### Config DB Enhancements